 During the first part of the year, we focused on resilience initiatives and digitalization of our processes, enabling acceleration for innovation projects in the second half of the year.
 Elekta's priority is to be world class in precision radiation medicine, but we have always believed in taking an open and proactive approach to building strong partnerships in the cancer care ecosystem.
-We use our precision radiation expertise to work hand in hand with clinicians and our partners to continuously develop innovative, outcome-driven and cost-efficient solutions that provide lasting clinical difference.
+We use our precision radiation expertise to work "We can be fast and agile in turning needs into new innovations."

+hand in hand with clinicians and our partners to continuously develop innovative, outcome-driven and cost-efficient solutions that provide lasting clinical difference.
 And we can be fast and agile in turning needs into new innovations.